Proof of absence of local conserved quantities in the mixed-field Ising chain: Introduction

-For the proof of this, we introduce certain basis operators each of which is spanned by a product of $\{I,X,Y,Z\}$ (the identity and the Pauli matrices) on consecutive sites and its translations.
-Suppose that the local conserved quantity under consideration is expanded using that basis operators spanned by the products of matrices with support size up to $L$.
+First, we prove the above result in the case of the periodic boundary condition.
+Thanks to the translation invariance, local conserved quantities can be taken as eigenoperators of translation, without loss of generality.
+Suppose that the local conserved quantity under consideration is spanned by the products of matrices $\{I,X,Y,Z\}$ (the identity and the Pauli matrices) on consecutive sites up to $L$ sites.
 Our proof can be divided into four parts.
 The first to third parts analyze a local conserved quantity with $3\le L\le N/2$.
-The first part shows that its components of basis operators spanned by the products of $L$ matrices where neither end is $Z$ are zero.
+The first part shows that its expansion coefficients in the basis corresponding to the products of $L$ matrices where neither end is $Z$ are zero.
 The second part shows that those where one end is $Z$ while the other is not $Z$ are zero.
 The third part shows that those where both ends are $Z$ are zero.
-Combining these three sections, we show that there is no local conserved quantity with $3\le L\le N/2$.
+Combining these three parts, we show that there is no local conserved quantity with $3\le L\le N/2$.
 The fourth part analyzes a local conserved quantity with $L\le 2$ and shows that it is restricted to a linear combination of the Hamiltonian and the identity.

+Next we prove the above result in the case of the OBC.
+Because the OBC breaks the translation invariance, we need to extend the above proof.
+The key to the extension is the fact that the proof remains almost unchanged, even if we replace the eigenoperators of translation in the proof for the periodic boundary condition, with site-dependent operators, which are not eigenoperators of translation.

 After that, we explain why our proof is not applicable when the support size $L$ is larger than $N/2$, and discuss the possibility of extending our main result to larger support sizes.
-We also discuss the relation between our results and existence of local conserved quantities in the transverse-field Ising chain (the model where longitudinal field is taken to zero).
+We also discuss the relation between our results and the existence of local conserved quantities in the transverse-field Ising chain (the model where longitudinal field is taken to zero).

 The paper is organized as follows.
 Section~\ref{sec:Setup} explains our setup and introduces the definition of local conserved quantities.
-Our main result, i.e., absence of local conserved quantities, is described in Sec.~\ref{sec:Result} and proved in Sec.~\ref{sec:Proof}.
+Our main result, i.e., the absence of local conserved quantities, is described in Sec.~\ref{sec:Result} and proved in Sec.~\ref{sec:Proof}.
+These Secs.~\ref{sec:Setup}--\ref{sec:Proof} deal with the periodic boundary condition.
+Extension to the OBC is given in Sec.~\ref{sec:OBC}.
 Section~\ref{sec:Discussion} discusses the possibility of extension to larger support sizes and relation to the integrability of the transverse-field Ising chain.
 Section~\ref{sec:Summary} gives the summary of the paper.